neondatabase/website/content/docs/postgres/postgres-intro.md

 enableTableOfContents: false
 ---

-Explore Postgres features with Neon's POstgres guides.
+Explore Postgres features with Neon's Postgres guides.
 Learn about data types, extensions, functions, and optimizing query performance.
-Access our [mirror of the official PostgreSQL documentation](/docs/postgres/index) for a comprehensive understanding.
-Remember, **Neon is Postgres**, so you're encouraged to reference both our materials and the official PostgreSQL documentation.
+Remember, **Neon is Postgres**, so you're encouraged to reference both our materials and the [official PostgreSQL documentation](https://www.postgresql.org/docs/current/).

 <DetailIconCards>